 I went with the flow and handed her my citation ticket when she asked for it and offered to facilitate its processing.
 I'm still two minds about whether this was morally wrong.
 On the one hand, here was a uniformed officer extending assistance within the premises of her office--which, by the way, was formally called Traffic and Parking Management Office of the Pasig City Hall.
 On the other hand, I had a gut feeling that what she was suggesting to do was somewhat illegal--that she would help me jump the long line in exchange for a tip.

 I passively played along because--truth be told--I was overwhelmed by the circus that greeted me when I got there.
 There was literally a mob in front of the processing windows.
 Some were neatly in line (a really long line, if I may add); others were rowdily dispersed.
 There seemed to be no system in the license-redemption process, and the prospect of going through it all appalled me.
-Add to this the fact that I had an important meeting in less than an hour, and all I really wanted was to get out of that riotous place as quickly as humanly possible.
+Add to this the fact that I had an important meeting in less than an hour, and all I really wanted to do was to get out of that riotous place as quickly as humanly possible.